Plan your own event

 Pre-approved event sites

-Council offers a number of event spaces that are pre-approved for a variety of events, without the need to apply for a Development Application.
+Council offers a number of event spaces that are pre-approved for a variety of events, without the need to apply for a Development Application (if within the approved capacity).

-EVENT LOCATION TOILETS AVAILABLE ACCESSIBLE TOILETS POWER AVAILABLE
+EVENT LOCATION APPROVED CAPACITY TOILETS AVAILABLE ACCESSIBLE TOILETS POWER AVAILABLE

 Griffith Regional Sports Centre Yes Yes Yes